 Question: I obtained my green card through marriage, then I got divorced.
 Can I now sponsor a new spouse?

-Answer: Yes, but if you obtained your green card through marriage and you are not a citizen, you must wait five years from the date of the issuance of your green card to apply for your spouse, unless certain exceptions apply.
+Answer: Yes, but if you obtained your green card through marriage and you are not a citizen, you might have to provide extra evidence to prove the genuineness of your first marriage.

 The Five-Year Rule